ruby-grape/grape/UPGRADING.md

 #### Nil value and coercion

 Prior to 1.2.5 version passing a `nil` value for a parameter with a custom coercer would invoke the coercer, and not passing a parameter would not invoke it.
 This behavior was not tested or documented.
-Version 1.3.0 quietly changed this behavior, in such that `nil` values skipped the coercion.
+Version 1.3.0 quietly changed this behavior, in that `nil` values skipped the coercion.
 Version 1.5.3 fixes and documents this as follows:

 ```ruby
 class Api < Grape::API